qsiandre/blog/_posts/2024-01-28-devlog-grocery-planner-prototype.markdown

 for all the app to load.
 I want to see if I could run this in my home lab.

 To avoid design paralysis I used [vercel's v0](https://v0.dev/) to get insperation for a [stepper](https://v0.dev/t/InwFUEm1kD8).
-The tool works gret and got an initial mock UI that I could implement.
+The tool works great and got an initial mock UI that I could implement.
 Setting up the front end was a good first milestone to get some early wins going.
 To get there I have to set the libraries.

 <img alt="target for the prototype" src="{{ "/assets/img/v0-stepper.png"  | absolute_url }}" />